 ERCOT allocated Ancillary Services Obligations for the QSE;

-Balancing Energy Service Down bids when required;

-Any energy and Ancillary Services scheduled to or from other QSEs or ERCOT (Inter-QSE Trades);
+Any energy and Ancillary Services scheduled to or from other QSEs or ERCOT (e.g. Inter-QSE Trades); and

 Any Self-Arranged Ancillary Services;

-Any bids for Ancillary Services;

-Any unit-specific premium bids for incremental and decremental Dispatch Instructions; and

-Any TCRs.

 Special Scheduling Considerations for Split Generation Meters

 When a generation meter is split, as provided for in Section 10, Metering, two or more independent virtual generating units may be created for purposes of scheduling, ERCOT System operation, and settlement.